mirovarga/dmsd/README.md

-The tool was originally meant to create a DMS from files in a directory, but now it actually uses [glob patterns](https://en.wikipedia.org/wiki/Glob_(programming)) to specify the files to work on.
+The tool was originally meant to create a DMS from files in a directory, but now it actually uses [glob patterns](https://en.wikipedia.org/wiki/Glob_(programming)) to match the files to work on.

 Also, after feedback from [Reddit](https://www.reddit.com/r/golang/comments/13hqp3f/comment/jk7e65l) and [HN](https://news.ycombinator.com/item?id=35944339), it seems that it's not a DMS, but rather a file tagging system.

-Currently, I don't have a better name for it, so it remains DMSd :)
+As I have currently no better name for it, it remains DMSd :)

 ## Overview